rust-embedded/discovery/microbit/src/02-requirements/README.md

 The primary knowledge requirement to read this book is to know *some* Rust.
-It's hard for me to quantify *some* but at least I can tell you that you don't need to fully grok generics but you do need to know how to *use* closures.
+It's hard for me to quantify *some* but at least I can tell you that you don't need to fully grok generics, but you do need to know how to *use* closures.
 You also need to be familiar with the idioms of the [2018 edition], in particular with the fact that `extern crate` is not necessary in the 2018 edition.